-If your Can-am Defender prop shaft twisted in half, is out of phase, or is misaligned, it might be time for a new one.
-While many riders would rather have a drive shaft issue than the proverbial Polaris perf mode or snorkel gear issues that nearly drove Ranger Crew owners to the poor house, it is still frustrating to have these things happen to your Can-am Defender drive shaft.
-Sure you can throw an OEM drive shaft back into your Defender, it’s not hard to do.
-Just take a 13mm swivel socket and used a small punch after you take the nut off and tap it with a small hammer.
-If you have an impact driver and a wrench on the other side of the drive shaft nut it’ll take less than a half minute to do.
-But if these Chinese-made factory Can-am drive shafts don’t pass muster with you, there are other options out there.
-Side-by-side companies like Turner Offroad will build you a drive shaft or repair your old propeller shaft no sweat.
-You can send it in or drop it off and usually get it back within a few days.
-Other companies make aftermarket Can-am Defender drive shafts as well, which are stronger and more durable than the factory one — which often underperforms on souped up machines or even “overloaded” mud-ready Defenders such as the XMR.
+If your Can-am Defender prop shaft twisted in half, or if your Can-Am Defender prop shaft is out of phase and misaligned, it might be time for a new one.
+While many riders would rather have Can-Am Defender drive shaft problems than the proverbial Polaris Ranger turf mode or snorkel gear issue that nearly drove Ranger Crew owners to the poor house, it is still a frustrating experience to suffer through Can-Am Defender drive shaft issues.
+Sure you can throw a factory-style drive shaft back into your Defender at any time, it’s not an extremely hard thing to do.
+Just take a 13mm swivel socket and use a small punch after you take the nut off and tap it with a small hammer or mallet.
+If you have an impact driver and a wrench on the other side of the Can-Am Defender drive shaft nut, it’ll take less than a half minute to do.
+But if these Chinese-made factory Can-Am Defender drive shafts just don’t pass muster with you, there are other options out there.
+Whatever you’re after, though, be it Can-Am Defender propeller shaft components like tapered drive shaft boots, 20-spline drive shaft yokes, and drive shaft dust protectors, a Can-Am Defender front drive shaft for your 2021 HD10 MAX XT, or a Can-Am Defender rear drive shaft for your old-school 2015 Can-Am Defender, we’ve got it all and loads more at Everything Can-Am Offroad!

-In the offroad world, the powersports proverb “you have to pay to play” proves true time and time again.
+In the off-road world, the powersports proverb “you have to pay to play” proves true time and time again.
 But sometimes, things break when you’re doing basic stuff — like busting a drive shaft while pulling out your buddy’s stuck Polaris in reverse.
 If you’ve been sticking to your daily meditation practices, you might be patient enough to wait for a replacement Can-am Defender drive shaft.
 But if you need to get your UTV up and running ASAP, here’s a little tip from Everything Can-Am Offroad.
 Go to your local machine shop with accurate measurements and get some heavy wall tubing.
 Have them attach the factory joints and yokes and you’ve got yourself a heavy duty drive shaft that is ready for action.
 Just make sure you have the right length so you can put it back in without having to unbolt the front differential.
 Yes it’s frustrating when drive shaft issues occur in the Can-am Defender, but that’s the name of the game.
 Just know that we here at Everything Can-Am Offroad are here to help.
 So shoot us a line or give us a call and we’ll sort you out before you can say Everything Can-Am Offroad!

 One of the upgrades that are on top of the list for real badass riders is replacing their stock prop shaft.
 Drivers that prefer rock crawling, sand dunes and the harder trails with muddy pits understand that they need top-quality parts that will greatly improve their machine’s performance.
 Heavy-duty prop shafts from Everything Can-Am Offroad are exactly what they’re looking for.
-You can get front and rear prop shafts for your 2020 Can-Am Defender or your 2020 Can-Am Defender MAX that can elevate your performance and conquer the stress of the tough trails and your boosted, high horsepower machine.
+You can get front and rear prop shafts for your Can-Am Defender or your Can-Am Defender MAX that can elevate your performance and conquer the stress of the tough trails and your boosted, high horsepower machine.
 You can replace your old, worn-out prop shafts with powerful and durable prop shafts that are specially made to withstand whatever you put it through.
 Why wait any longer?
 Get prop shafts for your side by side from Everything Can-Am Offroad.